pothur9/pothur9/README.md

 - 🌱 I’m currently learning **next.js, express.js**

-- 👨‍💻 All of my projects are available at [prasannakumar.tech](prasannakumar.tech)
+- 👨‍💻 All of my projects are available at [https://prasannakumar.tech/](https://prasannakumar.tech/)

 - 📫 How to reach me **prasannakumar2468@gmail.com**